explodinglabs/iko/README.md

 ```

 Sqitch created three files – a deploy script, a revert script and a verify
 script.
 It then added the change to `sqitch.plan`.
-Ply then printed the deploy
+Lastly, it printed the
-script for you to review.
+deploy script for you to review.

 > 📖 See the [full list of Ply commands](/COMMANDS.md).